zenn99-arch/react-cred-website/README.md

-# Getting Started with Create React App
+# Cred Website clone using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created using Reactjs

-## Available Scripts
+## Website Preview

 visit the site - https://cred-webclone.netlify.app